elvircrn/Atlant-Data-Science/README.md

 ![alt text](Task3/Documentation/learn.png)

 Although I am sure that the choice of algorithm was the right one, the grim-looking flat red line indicates the presence of overfitting, that was most probably caused by the relatively small size of the dataset.

+# Conclusion

+The problem defnitely turned out to be more difficult than I initialy expected it to be.
+To get rid of overfitting, one probably has to put more work into parameter tuning and dataset selection and training.